-July was a much busier month than any month during summer vacation has a right to be (and if that isn’t tortured syntax, I’ll burn my copy of Elements of Style, but I’m too lazy to change it.)
+July was a much busier month than any month during summer vacation has a right to be.
 Mostly due to the big move back to Sacramento after over four years of stagnating up north in the Yuba-Sutter area.
-(As the 90s playlist series demonstrates, I’ve already stagnated there once before in my high school/college years.)
+(As the ’90s playlist series demonstrates, I’ve already stagnated there once before in my high school/college years.)
 I’ve spent the last two of those years stuck in Marysville, the town that literally can’t grow (I’ll explain why in the next entry.)
 Now I can at least stagnate in a place that has decent bookstores.

 And most of that stuff I moved by myself.
-It wasn’t until I got to the furniture that I had to call in reinforcements – namely Will and Rex, who gamely assisted me in squeezing a 35-inch wide couch through a 33½-inch wide door.
-(It only landed directly on Will’s hand once, and I’m told he’s healing nicely, with almost full mobility regained.)
+It wasn’t until I got to the furniture that I had to call in reinforcements – namely WH and RF, who gamely assisted me in squeezing a 35-inch wide couch through a 33½-inch wide door.
+(It only landed directly on WH’s hand once, and I’m told he’s healing nicely, with almost full mobility regained.)

-“Next time, we’re just going to heave it over the back fence and bring it through the sliding glass door,” I panted to Will as we collapsed at the conclusion of the ordeal.
+“Next time, we’re just going to heave it over the back fence and bring it through the sliding glass door,” I panted to WH as we collapsed at the conclusion of the ordeal.

-“No. You’re never moving again, asshole,” was Will’s response.
+“No. You’re never moving again, asshole,” was WH’s response.
 (I inferred the “asshole” from his tone.)

 Once everything was pretty much in its place, the next order of business was hitting the store to get all the things you need to replace when you move.
 New toilet brush, new broom, some hooks, some lightbulbs…and I have never felt as gay as I did standing there trying to determine which fuzzy toilet seat cover/bathmat set to buy.
 “Just because I’m straight doesn’t mean I have to live like a savage” became my official motto of the day as I went off to explore house plants and throw rugs.